Elmer Thomas: End of political career

 Thomas was challenged in the Democratic primary by A.S.
 "Mike" Monroney in 1950.
 This time Thomas lost his bid for the nomination, and gave up his seat to Monroney in January 1951.
-In 1953 he published "Financial Engineering" regarding the planning and management of financial systems.
+In 1953, he published "Financial Engineering" regarding the planning and management of financial systems.
 In semi-retirement, he engaged in the practice of law in Washington, D.C., until August 1957, then returned to Lawton, Oklahoma, where he died September 19, 1965.
 He was interred in Highland Cemetery in Lawton.

 Honors

 Elmer Thomas was inducted into the Oklahoma Hall of Fame in 1932.

 Elmer Thomas Lake

 Senator Thomas was behind the creation of Medicine Park, situated in the Wichita Mountains of Oklahoma.
 A lake named after the senator lies to the west of the town, just northwest of Lawton.
 It has 8 mi of shoreline and 334 acre.

+Secret Funding of the Manhattan Project

+During World War II Thomas was an Appropriator on the Senate Appropriations Subcommittee on Military Spending and was involved in both appropriating the funds for the Manhattan Project and keeping the funding secret.
+As such he was privy to early estimates of the power of an atomic bomb.
+Thomas later wrote a memoir describing his role.